-To "kidnap" a person means to unlawfully hold, keep, detain, or confine the person against that person's will.
+To "kidnap" a person means to unlawfully hold, keep, detain, or confine the person against his [her] will and without his [her] consent.
 Involuntariness or coercion in connection with the victim's detention is an essential part of the offense.

-[To "inveigle" a person means to lure, or entice, or lead the person astray by false representations or promises, or other deceitful means.]
+[To "inveigle" a person means to lure, entice, or lead the person astray by false representations, promises, or other deceitful means.]

-You need not unanimously agree on why the defendant kidnapped the person in question, so long as you each find that he had some purpose or derived some benefit from the kidnapping.
-The government need not prove that the defendant knew that he was transporting the victim in interstate [foreign] commerce, only that he did.
+You need not unanimously agree on why the defendant kidnapped the person in question, as long as you each find that he [she] had some purpose or derived some benefit from the kidnapping.

+The government need not prove that the defendant knew he [she] was transporting \\\\\\\\\(the person described in the indictment) in interstate [foreign] commerce, only that he [she] did.
+The person need not be alive when transported across a State boundary.

-This section provides for several jurisdictional circumstances, including but not limited to, that which is stated above, as well as that the defendant travels in interstate or foreign commerce, or that the defendant "uses the mail or any means, facility, or instrumentality of interstate or foreign commerce in committing or in furtherance of the commission of the offense."
-18 U.S.C.
-1201(a).
-Other jurisdictional circumstances may be found in subsection (e) or subsections (a) (2)-(4).
+This section provides for several bases for jurisdiction.
+In addition to the instruction above, these include that the defendant travels in interstate or foreign commerce, or that the defendant "uses the mail or any means, facility, or instrumentality of interstate or foreign commerce in committing or in furtherance of the commission of the offense" 18 U.S.C. § 1201(a)(1).
+Other jurisdictional circumstances may be found in subsection (e) or subsections (a) (2)- (5).
 If these are charged, the instruction should be modified accordingly.

-There are also a number of penalty enhancements within the statute that should be included as elements, if charged.
-See 18 U.S.C. § 1201(a), (g); Apprendi v.
+There are also a number of penalty enhancements and mandatory minimum penalties within the statute that should be included as elements, if charged.
+See 18 U.S.C. §§ 1201(a), (g); Apprendi v.
 New Jersey, 120 S. Ct.
-2348 (2000).
+2348 (2000); Alleyne v.
+United States, 133 S. Ct.
+2151, 2163-64 (2013).
 If these are disputed issues, the court should consider giving a lesser included instruction.
-See Instruction No. 1.33.
+See Instruction No. 1.35.